lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
 payment_hash | string | / The payment hash
-value | int64 | / The value of the payment in satoshis
+value | string | / Deprecated, use value_sat or value_msat.
-creation_date | int64 | / The date of this payment
+creation_date | string | / The date of this payment
-path | array string | / The path this payment took fee | int64 | / The fee paid for this payment in satoshis payment_preimage | string | / The payment preimage
+path | array string | / The path this payment took fee | string | / The fee paid for this payment in satoshis payment_preimage | string | / The payment preimage
+value_sat | string | / The value of the payment in satoshis
+value_msat | string | / The value of the payment in milli-satoshis

 ## Peer